shanegibney/RubyonRailsCourseNotes/README.md

 ### 16. <a name="InstallingthePostgresGem">Installing the Postgres Gem</a>
 2mins

 Next install the PostGreSQL gem.
-Visi https://rubygems.org/gems/pg/versions/0.18.4
+Visit https://rubygems.org/gems/pg/versions/0.18.4

 In rails-app/Gemfile comment out the sqlite gem and add the PostGreSQL gem